rocky-linux/documentation/contrib_templates/create_new_user.md

 sudo passwd jdoe
 ```

->You should observe the addition of the new user to the list of users displayed under the **Accounts** tab.
+Observe the addition of the new user to the list of users displayed under the **Accounts** tab.

 ![img](../rocky_linux_images/9.png)